blueprintui/blueprintui/docs/src/_docs/block/layout.md

 meta-tags:
 ---

 Block layouts define a collection of elements stacked vertically.
-Gap space and alignemnts can be controlled independently for each item.
+Alignemnt of items can be controlled as a group or independently for each item.

 <div bp-layout="block gap:sm" demo>
   <div>1</div>